Accelerated Aging Temperature Calculator

 Now, we use this rule to calculate the Accelerated Aging Factor (AAF).
 Its formula is: AAF = Q10 ^ [ (Test Temperature – Storage Temperature) / 10 ]

-Why You Need an Accelererated Aging Temperature Calculator
+Why You Need an Accelerated Aging Temperature Calculator

 Manual temperature calculations for accelerated aging shelf life are not easy.
 When you have multiple products, different materials, or complex aging factors, you get a whole package of confusion and calculation errors.
 The calculations may be correct for one product, but the decimal point is off for another.
 These small mistakes can jeopardize your regulatory compliance and even delay product launches.